mzgoddard/preact-render-spy/README.md

 Like [`#find(selector)`](#rendercontextfindselector) `RenderContext` has the rest of `FindWrapper`'s methods.

 ### `RenderContext#render(jsx)`
-Re-renders the root level jsx node using the same depth initially requested.  **NOTE:** When preact re-renders this way, it will not reuse components, so if you want to test `componentWillReceiveProps` you will need to use a test wrapper component.
+Re-renders the root level jsx node using the same depth initially requested.
+This can be useful for testing `componentWillReceiveProps` hooks.

 Example: